denoland/std/info/DC Definitions.md

 - TASK: A request for INFO, an ACTION or an TRANSMISSION.

+- ORCHESTRATE: Considering the THREAD, INTENT, CAPABILITIES and AGENTS available, the act of planning and executing steps necessary to acheive the appropriate output for DAVE's last PROMPT

 ## NOUN DEFINITIONS:

 - PERMISSION: On HAL, AGENTS and DRONES requesting a TASK, PERMISSION is a yes/no returned by ARTIFACT.